teckel12/LuaTelemetry/README.md

 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title
 * If you're not getting model distance data, change your telemetry distance sensor name from `0420` to `Dist`
 * If you change a telemetry sensor's unit (for example m to ft), power cycle the transmitter to see changes
+* If getting a script panic not enough memory error, be sure you're following the `INAV Lua Telemetry Screen Setup` instructions above

 ## Support

-> When opening an issue, please use the form outline as a guide for easier reproduction, diagnosis and a faster resolution
+When opening an issue, please use the form outline as a guide for easier reproduction, diagnosis and a faster resolution

 * [All issues](https://github.com/iNavFlight/LuaTelemetry/issues?q=is%3Aissue)
 * [Open issues](https://github.com/iNavFlight/LuaTelemetry/issues)